jrmerz/earthengine-connector/README.md

 with the Chrome extension installed and js-ee server running.
 There are some examples tutorial scripts in the **examples** dir you can serve with js-ee for testing.

-At the bottom right corner for the EarthEngine playground you should see a upload icon button.
+At the bottom right corner for the Earth Engine playground you should see a upload icon button.
 Click it to see all files from the directory you are serving.
 Click any file to load.